2021-22 Grants

 Graduation Ad – $1,856

-To celebrate the hard-work and future endeavors of our high school graduates, a full-page Daily Record ad and print flyer was shared with the greater community.
+Celebrating the hard work and future endeavors of our high school graduates, a full-page Daily Record ad and print flyer was shared with the greater community.

 MEF Student Club Advisor – $1,200

-Support for an MHS staff advisor to guide our student group as they fundraise and support high school student’s initiatives.
-This year the club funded school supplies for students with need.
+Support for a Morristown High School staff advisor to guide our student group as they fundraise and support high school students’ initiatives.

-Support for Morristown High School’s All-Night Graduation Party’s fundraiser.
+Support for Morristown High School’s All-Night Graduation Party fundraiser.

 To establish reading routines for Spanish and English-speaking families, Morris School District preschoolers and their parents enjoyed the in-person monthly Bilingual Book Club.